Foundation subjects and our thematic curriculum

 Throughout the curriculum, we teach our children to think independently, as well as developing teamwork skills such as co-operation and negotiation.

 Our thematic curriculum incorporates History, Geography, DT and Art across a two year plan in each key stage (KS1, LKS2 and UKS2).
 Each year is divided into 4 blocks of learning.
 Subject knowledge and skills build on the previous year's learning to deepen understanding.

 Children are prepared for KS1 by following the Early Adopter EYFS curriculum (statutory from September 2021).
 Please visit each class page to see their plans for the year and their current learning block information.

 Subject progression maps can be viewed by clicking below:

-Music, RE, PSHE, Computing and MFL (French) are taught as discrete subjects.
+Music, RE, PSHE, Computing and MFL (Spanish) are taught as discrete subjects.

 We follow the Rotherham LA agreed RE syllabus.